Note: ISSS Processing takes seven to 10 business days

 The Department of Homeland Security published new federal regulations governing Optional Practical Training on April 8, 2008.
 These regulations allow for a 17-month extension of post-completion Optional Practical Training (for a total period of 29 months) provided that certain conditions are met.

-· The applicant applies for the extension using form I-765 with fee (currently $380.00) to the US Citizenship and Immigration Services Lockbox Facility having jurisdiction over the applicant's current place of residence
+- The applicant applies for the extension using form I-765 with fee (currently $380) to the U.S. Citizenship and Immigration Services Lockbox Facility having jurisdiction over the applicant's current place of residence.

 S = Science